 DIVERSITY, EQUITY, & INCLUSION

-Hello everyone!
-My name is Alexia Sambrano and I will be serving as the 2021 Director of Diversity, Equity, and Inclusion.
+Hey everyone!
+My name is Celine Vazquez and I am incredibly honored to be serving as the 2023 Director of Diversity, Equity, and Inclusion.

-We know that committing to anti-racist, anti-sexist, anti-capitalist efforts are a life-long responsibility.
-We have set the following goals and promise to continue to set goals and implement initiatives to advance racial equity and inclusivity within our organization:
+We acknowledge that being committed to anti-racist and anti-sexist efforts is not something that can be learned within 4 years at USC - rather, it is a life-long responsibility.
+We set the following goals and intentions to implement DEI initiatives to advance inclusivity within our organization:

 Helenes love and all of mine,